tindyc/tindycportfolio/README.md

 With respect to deploying the site properly on GitHub pages, the landing page must be named index.html.

 To run locally, you should clone this repository directly into the editor of your choice by pasting git clone `https://github.com/tindyc/tindycportfolio.git` into your terminal.
-To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.

 ## Credits
 ---